OCA/operating-unit/sale_operating_unit/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module was written to extend the Sales capabilities of Odoo.
-This module introduces the operating unit to the Sales Order.
+This module extends the Sales capabilities of Odoo and introduces the operating unit to the Sales Order.
 Security rules are defined to ensure that users can only display the Sales Orders in which they are allowed access to.

 **Table of contents**